Dominic339/GAM305_GreenTeam/README.md

 ---
 Individual Contribution (Dominic Collins, Lead/World Builder)

-I contributed by outlining the goals of each phase and submission going forward as well as contributing to the testing checklist.
-I also worked to outline the specific lines of communication and cooperation that would be needed for future milestones as the team's work begins to affect each other.
+I contributed by creating basic structures for the first test level of the game, as well as creating a customized pathing zone and layout to match with our other world builder's terrain work.
+I also began working on modular segments to be used for building creation later on in the more polished levels.
+I also worked on interactable crates for the player to use as cover as well as something to interact with throughout the levels.

 ---
 Individual Contribution (Jeff - Programmer)